barn2plugins/woocommerce-product-tabs/readme.txt

 == Description ==

-WooCommerce Product Tabs helps you to add your custom Tabs in product page in WooCommerce.
-You can add any number of Tabs.
-You can also define default tab to be placed in every products.
-Shortcodes can be used in the tab content which allows you to place any content which you can display using shortcode.

-If you like this plugin, please [rate and review](http://wordpress.org/support/view/plugin-reviews/woocommerce-product-tabs).
-If you have any question, suggestion or issue, please [post here](http://wordpress.org/support/plugin/woocommerce-product-tabs).
+WooCommerce Product Tabs is the best WordPress plugin to add new tabs for WooCommerce products.
+You can add as many custom tabs as you need to the WooCommerce product using this plugin.
+It adds the standard WordPress WYSIWYG editor for each new tab you create.
+Additionally, it also supports shortcodes, images, HTML and embedded codes on the tab content.

+You can assign a newly added custom tab as a default tab to all products or use it for a specific product only.
+WooCommerce Product Tabs plugin allows you to change the order of all tabs you have added.

 == Installation ==